Acarbose

 • Loss of appetite

-• Tell your doctor if troublesome.
+• Tell your doctor if these bother you.

 • Signs of low blood glucose (hypoglycaemia) such as feeling weak, faint, dizzy or irritable.
 You may get a headache, tremor (shakes) or blurred vision.

-• If this happens, do not treat a
+• If this happens, don't treat a

 "hypo" with cane sugar (sucrose).
 It